-How Arizona fits in, and how SRP is modernizing our part of the electrical grid
+How the Arizona grid fits in and how SRP is modernizing our infrastructure for residents and businesses

 But in reality, the electrical grid is a highly complex system made up of power generating stations, transmission lines, substations, transformers, power lines and infrastructure that deliver electricity to homes, businesses and industries.
-You see the power grid every day, but it’s such a staple of life, you might barely notice it anymore.
+Providing reliable power for current customers while expanding the grid and keeping power low-cost and reliable is a delicate balance to strike, but one we’re committed to.

 How Arizona fits into the power grid